-Ratio FY2019 FY2018 Detailed explanation Debtor Turnover 6.57 6.62 The credit policies, and collection process of your Company are satisfactory and commensurate to the industry and/or the segment it operates into.
+Ratio FY2020 FY2019 Detailed explanation Debtor Turnover 4.91 6.57 The credit policies, and collection process of your Company are satisfactory and commensurate to the industry and/or the segment it Days 74 56 operates into.
 Your Company deals with creditworthy customers.
-During FY2019, your Company could convert its debtors to Days 56 55 cash marginally lower by 0.05 times as compared to FY2018.
-In the perspective of No. of days, your Company has allowed a day's credit more than the previous year, which is mainly owing to marginally higher level of Average Debtor as compared to previous year.
-Inventory Turnover 2.54 2.68 As your Company has certain historic land, the inventory turnover is not exactly comparable with industry and/or the segment it operates into.
-During FY2019, your Company could turnover the inventory marginally lower by 0.14 times as compared to Days 144 136 FY2018.
-In the perspective of No. of days, your Company required 8 more days than the previous year, which is mainly owing to overall higher inventory - as more specifically described in the other sections of this Report.
-Interest Coverage Ratio 3.42 3.93 Your Company's debt: equity, leverage, gearing are commensurate to the industry and/or the segment it operates into.
-Your Company has tied-up with first-rung banks/FI/NBFCs for its various credit requirements.
+During FY2020, your Company could convert its debtors to cash lower by 1.66 times as compared to FY2019.
+This is mainly attributable to the TDR of ₹ 2,329 lakh the Company sold with certain credit-period during FY2020 that eventually becomes due in FY2021.
+This one off transaction has disturbed the perspective of No. of days as compared to previous year.
+Inventory Turnover 3.82 2.54 As your Company has certain historic land, the inventory turnover is not exactly comparable with industry and/or the segment it operates into.
+Days 96 144 However, during FY2020, your Company has sold certain legacy assets that were part of inventory for a longtime now.
+Hence, the inventory turnover has increased by 1.28 times as compared to FY2019.
+In the perspective of No. of days, your Company required 48 less days than the previous year, which is mainly owing to overall reduced inventory - as more specifically described in the other sections of this Report.
+Interest Coverage Ratio 2.32 3.42 Your Company's debt:equity, leverage, gearing are commensurate to the industry and/or the segment it operates into.
+Your Company has tied-up with first-rung banks/NBFCs for its various credit requirements.
 Your Company has successfully maintained Investment Grade credit rating over a period of years, while the account is Standard with all the lenders.
-For FY2019, the interest coverage is marginally lower by 0.51 times as compared to FY2018, which is mainly owing to higher level of Interest cost while the earnings have remained almost at the same level.
-Current Ratio 2.17 1.73 The improvement in current ratio of your Company at March 31, 2019 as compared to that of March 31, 2018 is mainly owing to the increment in current assets on one hand, while reduction in current liabilities on the other during FY2019.
-It could also indicate that your Company has sufficient ability to pay short-term obligations or those due within one year.
-Your company has been able to maximize the current assets on its balance sheet to satisfy its current debt and other payables.
-Debt : Equity Ratio 0.97 0.76 During FY2019, your Company has been aggressive in financing its growth with debt.
-However, it is commensurate to the industry and/or the segment it operates into.
-Your Company has tied-up with first-rung banks/FI/NBFCs for its various credit requirements.
-Your Company has successfully maintained Investment Grade credit rating over a period of years, while the account is Standard with all the lenders.
-Operating Profit Margin (%) 15.98% 16.91% During FY2019, your Company could earn marginally lower at operating level by 93 bps as compared to FY2018, which is mainly owing to marginally higher level of operating expenses on back of more no. of sites and certain projects being in typical phase of maturity as compared to previous year - as more specifically described in the other sections of this Report.
-Net Profit Margin (%) 9.47% 10.17% During FY2019, your Company could earn marginally lower at net profit level by 70 bps as compared to FY2018, which is mainly owing to lower growth in revenues vis-à-vis expenses as compared to previous year - as more specifically described in the other sections of this Report.
+For FY2020, the interest coverage is marginally lower by 1.10 times as compared to FY2019, which is mainly owing to higher level of Interest cost while the earnings have reduced.
+Current Ratio 2.36 2.17 The improvement in current ratio of your Company at 31 March 20 as compared to that of 31 March 2019 is mainly owing to the increme in current assets on one hand, while reduction in current liabilities the other during FY2020.
+It could also indicate that your Company h sufficient ability to pay short-term obligations or those due within o year.
+Your company has been able to maximize the current assets on balance sheet to satisfy its current debt and other payables.
+Debt : Equity Ratio 0.83 0.98 During FY 2020, though your Company has been aggressive in financi its growth with debt, it has successfully reduced the Debt:Equity rates while the total debt has reduced, the equity has increased due plough-back of profit.
+Meanwhile, it is commensurate to the industry art or the segment it operates into.
+Your Company has tied-up with firming banks/NBFCs for its various credit requirements.
+Your Company has successfully maintained Investment Grade credit rating over a period years, while the account is Standard with all the lenders.
+Operating Profit Margin (%) 10.73% 15.98% During FY 2020, your Company could earn lower at operating level as compared to FY 2019, which is mainly owing to higher level of operating expenses including provisioning - as more specifically described in the other sections of this Report.
+Net Profit Margin (%) 6.69% 9.47% During FY 2020, your Company could earn lower at net profit level by 278 bps as compared to FY 2019, which is mainly owing to lower profit as compared to previous year - as more specifically described in the other sections of this Report.